Lucas Biglia: AC Milan

 After several rumours in the media over Biglia's uncertain future with the club, Lazio and AC Milan announced an agreement in July 2017 that brought Biglia to Milan.
 The move was confirmed on 16 July 2017 when Biglia officially signed a contract that would keep him at the club until 2020 in a deal that reportedly cost Milan €17 million.
 Biglia was released by the club at the end of the 2019–20 season, following the expiration of his contract.

-Fatih Karagümrük
+Career in Turkey

 On 14 September 2020, Biglia joined newly promoted Süper Lig side Fatih Karagümrük on a free transfer.

+On 10 June 2022, Biglia moved across town to join İstanbul Başakşehir on a free transfer.
+After one season at the club, he was released on 1 July 2023.
+On 2 February 2024, he announced his retirement from professional football.

 International career

 Youth career

 Biglia made his first international appearance for the Argentina U-17 squad and was part of the squad that won South American Under-17 Football Championship, and came third in the FIFA U-17 World Championship, in which he was named Player of the Year.
 During the U17 World Cup, Biglia scored his first national goal in a semi-final, in a 3–2 loss against Spain.
 While playing for the Argentina U17, Biglia captained the side on numerous of occasions.

 In January 2005, Biglia played for the Argentina U-20 team, participating in the South American U-20 Championship in Colombia and the side went on to win the tournament.
 Later in the year, Biglia played for FIFA World Youth Championship and once again win the tournament this year.

 Three years later, there was a potential chance when Biglia would play for Argentine Olympic team at the 2008 Summer Olympics in Beijing, along with teammate Pareja, after being called up for the pre-selection.
 Later in July, it was announced that Biglia would not be part of the Olympic team squad after Sergio Batista announced the final squad.